-This is part of our series, NYCurious, where we answer your questions about the city.
-Tweet or Facebook Message your queries to us at @amNewYork, with #NYCurious.
+This is part of our NYCurious series, where we answer your burning questions about the city.
+Ask yours here.

 If you’re counting down the days until the next chance to get an “I Voted” sticker, make sure you’re registered before Election Day.